The ancient vineyard in Occitania

 La Narbonnaise, cradle of the vine

-In Gallo-Roman times, a large part of the Occitanie region bore the name of Narbonne.
-Extended from Nรฎmes to Toulouse, it included the current lands of Languedoc, Roussillon and part of the Southwest.
-The wine economy was already very active there and archaeological research proves that this province of Gaul is an authentic cradle of vines and wine.
-Many villas antiques have been updated and studied in the departments of Gard, Hรฉrault and Pyrรฉnรฉes-Orientales.
-The excavations of these wine farms have highlighted the importance of wine production from the Roman conquest until the Middle Ages.
-The region of Bรฉziers was particularly famous and already distinguished in the stories of Pliny the Elder.
-The grape variety Aminee had a reputation for contributing to the quality of these wines while the production of flat-bottomed Gallic amphorae ensured their distribution throughout the Empire.
-There were many workshops producing wine amphorae in Narbonne, like that of Clos de Raynaud located in the current town of Sallรจles-d'Aude.
+During the Gallo-Roman period, a large part of the Occitanie region was known as Narbonensis .
+Stretching from Nîmes to Toulouse, it encompassed the present-day Languedoc and Roussillon regions, as well as part of southwestern France.
+Wine production was already thriving there, and archaeological research proves that this province of Gaul is a true cradle of viticulture and winemaking.
+Numerous ancient villas have been unearthed and studied in the departments of Gard, Hérault, and Pyrénées-Orientales.
+Excavations of these wine estates have highlighted the importance of wine production from the Roman conquest through the Middle Ages.
+The Béziers region was particularly renowned and already mentioned in the writings of Pliny the Elder.
+The Aminée grape variety was reputed to contribute to the quality of these wines, while the production of flat-bottomed Gallic amphorae ensured their distribution throughout the Roman Empire.
+Workshops producing wine amphorae were numerous in Narbonne, such as the one at Clos de Raynaud located in the present-day commune of Sallèles-d'Aude.

 The wine villas and their infrastructures

-The excavations carried out on the whole territory of Languedoc and Roussillon as part of the conservation campaigns have updated the wine infrastructure of the villas Roman.
-The analysis of the archaeological remains testifies to the articulation of crushers, collection vats, wine-making and conservation cellars, rooms dedicated to the development of defrutum.
-On the plans exhumed cella vinaria, these ancient cellars, the count of storage locations is a precious indicator of the volumes of wine produced by the ancient vineyard.
-The villa discovered at Nissan-Lez-Ensรฉrune is a demonstration of the links between the production units.
-The cellar, built in the direction of the slope, sees the presses occupy the highest soils.
-The juices pressed upstream then flowed by gravity to a tank of several tens of hectoliters where they were collected.
-The storage space then extended the building of which it occupied the lower part.
-The count of places reserved for dolia allows to measure the volume of production of each of the ancient domains.
+Excavations carried out throughout the Languedoc and Roussillon regions as part of conservation campaigns have unearthed the winemaking infrastructure of Roman villas .
+Analysis of the archaeological remains reveals the interconnectedness of wine presses, collection vats, winemaking and storage cellars, and rooms dedicated to the production of defrutum (wine ).
+On the unearthed plans of the cella vinaria , these ancient cellars, the number of storage locations provides a valuable indicator of the volume of wine produced by the ancient vineyards.
+The villa discovered at Nissan-Lez-Ensérune exemplifies the connections between the production units.
+Built along the slope, the winery houses the presses on the highest levels.
+The pressed juices then flowed by gravity into a vat holding several tens of hectoliters, where they were collected.
+The storage area extended from the building, occupying its lower section.
+Counting the locations reserved for dolia allows us to measure the production volume of each of the ancient estates.

 Modern wine estates